Last Updated on by

 By obtaining an exception, you may be able to get a drug that’s not on your plan’s formulary or ask your plan to bypass step therapy or prior authorizations.

-Step Therapy is a process in which you’ll try one drug to treat your condition first before receiving coverage for any other medicines for the same affliction.
+Step Therapy is a process in which you’ll try one drug to treat your condition first before obtaining coverage for any other medicines for the same affliction.

 There may be circumstances in which you’ll need to complete additional coverage requirements to prove that you can use your medications in the safest possible way.